jmtomczak/vae_householder_flow/README.md

 The research conducted by Jakub M. Tomczak was funded by the European Commission within the Marie Skłodowska-Curie Individual Fellowship (Grant No. 702666, ”Deep learning and Bayesian inference for medical imaging”).

 I am very grateful to [Szymon Zaręba](https://www.ii.pwr.edu.pl/~szymon.zareba/) who helped me to develop the framework at its early stage.

+## REMARK
+Our previous implementation of the Householder Flow was buggy.
+In order to avoid possible bugs we used Keras.
+Please take a look at the new version of the paper for new (corrected) results.